pingcap/parser/docs/quickstart.md

 ## Import Dependencies

-First of all, you need to use `go get` to fetch the dependencies(for v4.0.2, the git hash is `3a18f1e`):
+First of all, you need to use `go get` to fetch the dependencies through git hash.
+The git hashes are available in [release page](https://github.com/pingcap/parser/releases).
+Take `release-4.0.2` as an example:

 ```bash
 go get -v github.com/pingcap/parser@3a18f1e